Flag of Florence: History

 The new symbol of Florence came to be used throughout the city and beyond as a symbol of Florentine power and strength.
 The Giglio of Florence could be found in the areas surrounding Florence, such as in Scarperia and Castlefiorentino, yet they were depicted without the stamens of the iris, which were exclusively reserved for usage on symbols in the city of Florence.

 The flag also featured on the first Florins minted by the city in 1252.

-In 1530 the Republic of Florence was formally dissolved by Holy Roman Emperor Charles V and replaced with the Duchy of Florence, ruled by the Medici family.
+In 1532 Pope Clement VII created the title Duke of the Florentine Republic to his relative Alessandro de' Medici, replacing the Republic with the Duchy of Florence, ruled by the Medici family.
 By 1532 the Giglio of Florence was replaced with depictions of the Medici coat of arms.
 Yet, usage of the Giglio of Florence saw continued widespread use by the population and remained synonymous with the city.

 Between 1808 and 1814, Florence was under the control of Napoleon Bonaparte, becoming the prefecture of the Arno department of the First French Empire.
 Napoleonic control of the city led to attempts to ban the Giglio of Florence and replace it with another flag.
 Strong dissent and violent protests from the population led to the abandonment of such an idea.

 The Giglio of Florence can also be found adorning the elaborate facade of Florence Cathedral and Giotto's Campanile.